Fashion activism: Slow factory

-Fashion Design Items That Influenced Socio-Political Events
+Fashion design items that influenced socio-political events

-As noted in the history of dress, popular items of clothing often comment on political events.
+Popular items of clothing often comment on political events.
 Examples range from renaissance rebellion against sumptuary laws to the dresses of the courts commenting on current wars, to dress items part of women's and trans liberation in the 20th century.

 Bloomers

 The Bloomers, a garment suggesting unrestricted movement as opposed to the constructed figures of the Victorian age, were made popular by women's rights activists in the 1850s.
 They suggested a comfortable alternative to the constricting dresses worn by Western women at the time.
 Taking their name from their best-known advocate, the women's rights activist Amelia Bloomer, they also came to symbolize the wider suffragette movement and dress reform.

-The Mini Skirt
+The mini skirt

 The mini skirt made its debut in 1964 and quickly became a bastion of youth culture and defiance.
 Mary Quant, the London-based designer responsible for the skirt, sought to reflect an era that was “arrogant, aggressive, and sexy.”
 Accordingly, the mini skirt was a popular choice for independent and progressive women in the 1960s.
 During the violent protests and events of May 1968 in France, the mini skirt became a symbol of female revolution and defiance.
 Andre Courrèges popularized the hemline in France.
 While the nostalgia of the 1970s saw a return to more conventional hemlines, the mini skirt persists as a symbol of women’s rights and sexual liberation to this day.